joshua-decoder/joshua/README.txt

  this README, then this parameter is ignored.)

-To test Z-MERT on the 100-sentence test set of example2, provide this config file to Z-MERT as follows (assuming you're in the trunk folder):
+To test Z-MERT on the 100-sentence test set of example2, provide this config file to Z-MERT as follows:

   java -cp bin joshua.zmert.ZMERT -maxMem 500 ZMERT_example/ZMERT_config_ex2.txt > ZMERT_example/ZMERT.out